davidxmoody/davidxmoody.com/_ideas.md

 ## Personal

-### Easy posts
+### Filler posts

-- Minimalism (count all possessions, under 300)
-- Meditation habit (or yoga/tai chi)
+- Meditation habit
-- Review of Frixion pens and notebooks
+- Review of Frixion pens
-- Sleep tracking (past experiences and FitBit)
+- Sleep tracking
 - Shorthand abbreviations
 - Earplugs review
 - Write about automatic webcam frame script
 - Write about how I use my diary
-- Book reviews/recommendations
+- Review of new phone and FitBit
+- Update list of blogs I like (or do another post)

 ### Harder/longer posts

+- Meetups
+- My current goals
+- Book reviews
+- Photography (favourite photos, challenges)
 - Cooking (favourite recipes)
 - "About Me"
 - "Primal success story" (with photos)
 - Dating site profile
 - Budgeting
+- Lego memories
+- Plan to reach 12% body fat
+- Plan for a better sleep/nighttime routine
+- Better morning routine (with FitBit silent alarm)
+- Visit friends in London
+- Read and summarise social textbooks

 ## Jobs

+- Specific plan for what to do
 - Day/overnight trips to cities I'm thinking of getting jobs in (take photos)
 - Video self doing interview practice